LegumeFederation/cvitjs/README.md

 While it is recommended, data does not have to be in the `assets` folder to be read by GCViT.

+#### Configuring the UI

 In addition to the vcf file, a gff "backbone" file will need to be provided for the UI component to display the results.
 The format for this file can be viewed at `ui/cvit_assets/data/soySnp/gm_backbone.gff`.
 In addition, cvit configuration files will need to be provided as well, examples as `ui/cvit_assets/cvit.conf` and `ui/cvit_assets/soySnp/soySnp.conf`.

 For more information on configuring the CViTjs component of GCViT, please see the documentation [HERE](https://github.com/LegumeFederation/cvitjs/wiki)

+The three glyph configurations used by GCViT *Haplotype Block*, *Heatmap* and *Histogram* may be edited from the default settings by changing values in `ui/src/Components/[HaploConfig.js|HeatConfig.js|HistConfig.js]` respectively.
+Once changes are made, the UI will have to be rebuilt by rebuilding the docker container, or by triggering a manual build through node, as described in the following sections.

 ### Docker Setup
 For general use, it is probably easiest to get started with GCViT using [Docker](https://www.docker.com/)